DomeDAO/dome-contracts/README.md

 - **IGovernanceFactory:** Interface for creating governance contracts for dome structures.
 - **IWrappedVotingFactory:** Interface for creating wrapped voting contracts for dome governance.
 - **IDomeFactory:** Interface for initializing dome structures with specified parameters.
-- **IPriceTracker:** Interface for converting asset amounts to USDC equivalents for reward token minting.
 - **IRewardToken:** Interface for minting reward tokens for dome participants.

 ## DomeCore Smart Contract